 Our Story

-Soup Kitchen Productions (SKP) began as Soup Kitchen Theatre in the 1990s, serving up bite-sized midday shows at Melbourne/Naarm’s Athenaeum Theatre, complete with a complimentary cup of warm soup, all for just $5!
-Founded by Catherine Hill, the initiative championed new Australian writing while she simultaneously worked as a script editor and story consultant in film and television, sparking her passion for screen storytelling.
+Soup Kitchen Productions began life as Soup Kitchen Theatre in the 1990s, serving up bite-sized lunchtime plays and a cup of soup at Melbourne's Athenaeum Theatre for just $5!
+Founded by Catherine Hill, the initiative championed bold new Australian writing and planted the seeds for her passion in screen storytelling.

 To create film and tv that inspires change